David Fairrington

-David Fairrington (born 18 October 1940) is an American artist.
-Mostly associated with his realistic portraits, Fairrington paints a variety of subjects including landscapes, still life, and western art in a range of styles including abstract, conceptual, fantasy, figurative, impressionist, pop art and romantic.
-He attributes artist John Singer Sargent and famed illustrator Norman Rockwell as significant influences in his work.
+David Fairrington (October 18, 1940 – June 10, 2026) was an American artist.
+Mostly associated with his realistic portraits, Fairrington painted a variety of subjects including landscapes, still life, and western art in a range of styles including abstract, conceptual, fantasy, figurative, impressionist, pop art and romantic.
+He attributed artist John Singer Sargent and Norman Rockwell as significant influences upon his work.

 Early life

 Fairrington was born into a military household in 1940 at Fort Lewis.
 His father, Ralph W. Fairrington was a career soldier in the United States Air Force.
 His mother was Grace L. Fairrington.
 Inspired by the popularity of an older brother who could draw, Fairrington tried his hand at sketching airplanes but soon discovered he could draw faces well enough that people were willing to pay him for portraits.
 His used this talent to help pay his way through Texas Technological College, now known as Texas Tech University.
 While at Texas Tech, Fairrington also served as a staff artist for the 1961 La Ventana yearbook.
 He graduated in 1964, with a bachelor's degree in advertising art and design.
 That year he was also selected as a winning artist in the Motorola National Competitive Exhibition.
 Fairrington spent the next spent two years working for different advertising agencies.